 Question: How do you anticipate the needs of an executive?

 - Why they’re asking: No prior experience will demonstrate that a candidate has the ability to anticipate an executive’s needs.
 Interviewers need to ask this question if they hope to get an idea of a candidate’s anticipation skills during an interview.
-(Of course, they can always call references, too.)
+(Of course, they can always call references, review the interview recording, dive into your resumé, etc.)

 - How to respond: This is another example where context will go a long way to illustrate your point.
 So explain the process you take to anticipate an executive’s needs, using the rule of three trick we pointed out earlier.
 Then give specific examples of each step in your process to drive the points home.
 For example, how do you first detect needs?
 Do you listen in on meetings?
 Do you watch for certain behaviors?
 Do you make connections as you hear news from different people?